jdpark7/uni-chatbot/university-data/curriculum.md

 10 Credits | Grades 11-12
 H.S. | C.S.U. (c) | U.C. (c)  | *Weighted Course

 AP Calculus BC is a continuation from AP Calculus AB.
-It includes all topics covered in AP Calculus AB, as well as convergence tests for series, Taylor and Maclaurin series, the use of parametric equations, polar functions, including arc length in polar coordinates, calculating curve length in parametric and function equations, L°ØHopital°Øs rule, integration by parts, improper integrals, Euler°Øs method, differential equations for logistic growth, and using partial fractions to integrate rational functions.
+It includes all topics covered in AP Calculus AB, as well as convergence tests for series, Taylor and Maclaurin series, the use of parametric equations, polar functions, including arc length in polar coordinates, calculating curve length in parametric and function equations, L‚ÄôHopital‚Äôs rule, integration by parts, improper integrals, Euler‚Äôs method, differential equations for logistic growth, and using partial fractions to integrate rational functions.

 STATISTICS, ADVANCED PLACEMENT
 Prerequisite: Completion of Integrated III or higher with a grade of B or better or Integrated III Enhanced with a grade of C or better at the end of the school year